sst/guide/sponsors.md

 ---
 layout: page
 title: Sponsors
-description: Serverless Stack is a free open source guide brought to you by Frank Wang (@fanjiewang) and Jay V (@jayair) from Anomaly Innovations.
+description: Serverless Stack is a free open source guide.
 Show your support by sponsoring Serverless Stack.
 ---

 [Serverless Stack](https://serverless-stack.com) is a free open source 1000+ page guide for building full-stack apps using Serverless and React on AWS.
 It attracts over 3.5K daily and 60K monthly visitors with over 230K page views per month.
 And we have over 20K email subscribers.